Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 48. CAPITAL MANAGEMENT

 For the purposes of the Company's capital management, capital includes issued capital and all other equity reserves.
 The primary objective of the Company's capital management is to maximise shareholder value.
 The Company manages its capital structure and makes adjustments in the light of changes in economic environment and the requirements of the financial covenants.
-The Company monitors capital using gearing ratio, which is total debt divided by total capital plus debt.
+The Company monitors capital using gearing ratio, which is total debt divided by total capital (debt and equity).

 (v) The Company has not received any fund from any persons or entities, including foreign entities (Funding Parties) with the understanding (whether recorded in writing or otherwise) that the Company shall: